Trinidad 48: Design

 The Trinidad 48 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig or optional ketch rig.
 The sloop version has a mast with two sets of spreaders and aluminum spars with stainless steel wire rigging.
 The hull has a raked stem, a reverse transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel or keel and retractable centerboard.
 It displaces 27552 lb and carries 9920 lb of lead ballast.

 The keel-equipped version of the boat has a draft of 7.25 ft, while the centerboard-equipped version has a draft of 8.70 ft with the centerboard extended and 4.50 ft with it retracted, allowing operation in shallow water.

 The boat is fitted with an inboard diesel engine for docking and maneuvering.
 The fuel tank holds 132 u.s.gal and the fresh water tank has a capacity of 251 u.s.gal.

 The design had several interior layouts ranging from two to five cabin.
-Typical is sleeping accommodation for six people, with a double berth in the bow cabin, an "C"-shaped settee portside in the main cabin and two aft cabins, each with a double berth.
+Typical is sleeping accommodation for six people, with a double berth in the bow cabin, a C-shaped settee portside in the main cabin and two aft cabins, each with a double berth.
 The galley is located on the starboard side, amidships.
-The galley is "U"-shaped and is equipped with a two-burner stove and a double sink.
+The galley is U-shaped and is equipped with a two-burner stove and a double sink.
 A navigation station is aft of the galley, also on the starboard side.
 There are three heads, one just aft of the bow cabin on the port side and one for each aft cabin.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 8.62 kn.